Dr Sarah Boulton

 I am the university representative for the Geological Society, London.

-I am the section co-editor for the Paleoseismology section for a new Springer reference work 'Encyclopeadia of Earthquake Engineering' due to be published Winter 2013.
+I was the section co-editor for the Paleoseismology section for a new Springer reference work 'Encyclopeadia of Earthquake Engineering' published Winter 2013.